entrity/Computer-Usage/Reference, Protractor.md

 #### (Prints 'Started', then hangs for a long time before failing)

-You need to actually have a server serving an instance of your app.
+* You need to actually have a server serving an instance of your app.
 Run `rails s`.
+* Or maybe your `baseUrl` in your config file is not pointing to the right place for your app server.